Oleksii13/LIRI/README.md

 ### Let's begin with explanation how LIRI works. ###

-Because I used Node.js for this project, you have to go to Terminal and type comand `<abbr>`node liri.js
+Because I used Node.js for this project, you have to go to Terminal and type comand `node liri.js`